Public Health & Palliative Care

 • strategies for community involvement in health and wellbeing, including experiences of death, dying, loss and care.
 This ‘new’ public health in palliative care is also known as health-promoting palliative care and involves organising public health actions and evaluating their outcomes.

-The Reference Group is chaired by Luc Deliens, Professor of Palliative Care Research and Joachim Cohen, Professor of Public Health & Palliative Care from the End-of-Life Research Group, Vrije Universiteit Brussel & Ghent University, Belgium
+Libby Sallnow (Associate Professor of Palliative and End-of-Life Care at University College London, UK) and Joachim Cohen (Professor of Public Health & Palliative Care from the End-of-Life Research Group, Vrije Universiteit Brussel & Ghent University, Belgium)

 Webinars